 The comic strip was about a disheveled tramp with the worst luck.
 Happy would frequently try to do good, only to fall (usually literally) to some accident conveniently witnessed by a passing cop who thought Happy was causing the trouble.
 Most comics ended with Happy being dragged off by one or more cops to serve some excessive amount of jail time.
 Someone in the legal system must have taken pity on Happy because the following Sunday he would be getting into trouble all over again.

 Above is an example from August 24, 1902, preserved and represented by Barnacle Press, which has a veritable treasure trove of old newspaper comics.
 The physical comedy is played out seemingly second-by-second in each panel.
 The main fun is in following each step of the small disaster as it unravels, and how each chess piece moves around the space and interacts with the others.
 In this instance, the chess pieces are Happy, the woman, her horse, Happy’s brother Gloomy Gus (essentially serving as our point of view), the police officer that runs onto the scene, and the tree.
-The tree’s broken branches and Happy’s pocket knife also serve as secondary chess pieces.
+The tree’s broken branches and Happy’s pocket knife also serve as secondary chess pieces (he always has his sharpened edc knife with him).
 Even the bush in the background seems to respond to the action in each panel.
 And Happy’s ever-present tin can hat adds to the whole.
 It might look like it vanishes but it’s still on his head at the end, flattened from the action in panels 6, 7 and 8.)
 You can re-read the strip following just one of the chess pieces.
 Speech balloons helped direct attention to certain chess pieces at specific moments.
 The “camera” holds at one angle throughout, similar to vaudeville theater at the time (Gloomy Gus even breaks the fourth wall and talks to the readers/audience at one point).
 But this also enhances the effect of following the action.
 We’re a witness to this unbelievable accident as though we were walking by.
 It also makes it easier to track the action, allowing each panel to serve as a before and/or after comparison of the panels around it.
 It seems primitive at first (the panels are numbered to make sure readers understood the reading sequence), but it’s really quite a wonderful bit of choreography, and was probably really eye catching to readers of the time.
 It still holds a lot of delight.
 I love the horse’s faces!
 And there’s something really bewitching about Gloomy Gus’s spotted hankerchief, which seems to know more than it’s letting on.